-A VIS in Ohio typically may work at a state school for the blind as a classroom teacher, within a public school district as a classroom/itinerant/consulting teacher, or for a MR/DD program as a consultant to classroom teachers.
+A specialist in Ohio typically may work at a state school for the blind as a classroom teacher, within a public school district as a classroom/itinerant/consulting teacher, or for a MR/DD program as a consultant to classroom teachers.

-VIS responsibilities may include teaching an elementary student who is blind how to read and write braille, making classroom adaptations for a middle school student who is included in a general education setting, introducing a magnification aid to a preschooler with low vision, or helping a child with visual and additional disabilities in learning daily living skills.
+Responsibilities for a vision intervention specialist may include teaching an elementary student who is blind how to read and write braille, making classroom adaptations for a middle school student who is included in a general education setting, introducing a magnification aid to a preschooler with low vision, or helping a child with visual and additional disabilities in learning daily living skills.